After killing Delhi woman sub-inspector batchmate commits suicide

 Delhi woman sub-inspector shot dead near Rohini East Metro station

-According to police Rathi, was allegedly in love with the woman officer but Ahlawat was not interested in him and turned down his marriage proposal.
+According to police, Rathi was allegedly in love with the woman officer but Ahlawat was not interested in him and turned down his marriage proposal.

 The incident took place amid tight security arrangements across the national capital for today's election for 70 assembly seats in Delhi.